Robust Universal Adversarial Perturbations: Introduction

-\begin{itemize}[leftmargin=*] \item We introduce the novel concept of \textit{Robust UAP} and pose its generation as an optimization problem. \item We design a new iterative algorithm for training robust UAPs, which we call \texttt{RobustUAP}, based upon combining Expectation over Transformation (EoT)~\cite{turtle} and standard UAPs~\cite{uap}.
-At each iteration during training, our algorithm uses bounds based on Chernoff inequality~\cite{chernoff1952measure} to ensure the robustness of perturbation under transformations and for the current batch of inputs. \item We perform an extensive evaluation of the effectiveness of \texttt{RobustUAP} for generating robust UAPs on state-of-the-art models for the popular CIFAR-10~\cite{cifar} and ILSVRC 2012~\cite{imagenet} datasets.
-We compare the robustness of the generated UAPs under composition of challenging semantic transformations, such as rotation, contrast change, etc., showing that on both datasets the UAPs generated by \texttt{RobustUAP} are significantly more robust, achieving up to $12\%$ more robustness, than the UAPs generated from the baselines.
+\begin{itemize}[leftmargin=*] \item We introduce \textit{Robust UAPs} and formulate their generation as an optimization problem.
+We separate our threat model into two scenarios depending on whether the transformation set is known apriori. \item We design a new method, \texttt{RobustUAP}, for constructing robust UAPs.
+Our method is general and constructs UAPs robust to any transformations generated by composing arbitrary sub-differentiable transformation functions.
+We provide an algorithm for computing provable probabilistic bounds on the robustness of our UAPs against many practical transformations.
+We show that in the vision domain we can use a set of primitive transforms (adapted from \citet{prime}) to create \textit{Universally} Robust UAPs. \item We perform an extensive evaluation of our method on state-of-the-art models for the popular CIFAR-10~\citep{cifar} and ILSVRC 2012~\citep{imagenet} datasets.
+We compare the robustness of our UAPs under compositions of challenging real-world transformations, such as rotation, contrast change, etc. We show that on both datasets, the UAPs generated by \texttt{RobustUAP} are significantly more robust, achieving up to $23\%$ more robustness, than the UAPs generated from the baselines.

 \end{itemize}